platformsh/platformsh-docs/src/tutorials/region-migration.md

 Platform.sh is available in a number of different *Regions*.
 Each region is a self-contained copy of Platform.sh in a single datacenter.
 When you first create a project you can specify which region it should be in.

-There is no automated way to migrate a project from one region to another after it is created.
-However, the process to do so manually is fairly straightforward.
+Platform.sh does not offer an automated way to migrate a project from one region to another after it is created.
+However, the process to do so manually is fairly straightforward and scriptable.

 ## Why migrate between regions?